heyoeyo/muggled_sam/model_weights/README.md

 Enter selection:
 ```
 Entering an index (e.g. 1) will select that model from the menu.
 Alternatively, partial model names can also be entered (e.g 'vit_l").
-If a model has been loaded previously, it will be marked as 'default' and enter nothing will result in the default being chosen.
+If a model has been loaded previously, it will be marked as 'default' and entering nothing will result in the default being chosen.
 A full path to a model file can also be provided here, if loading a model that isn't available in the list.

 Files in this folder can also be be referenced by partial name when using script flags.
 For example if you place model files: `sam_base.pth`, `sam_large.pth` and `sam_huge.pth` in this folder, you can reference a specific model when launching the `run_image.py` script using something like: